tleyden/tleyden.github.io/source/_posts/2013-11-14-running-couchbase-cluster-under-docker.markdown

 categories: [docker, couchbase]
 ---

+**This blog post is pretty out of date, you should check out [Running Couchbase Cluster Under CoreOS on AWS](http://tleyden.github.io/blog/2014/11/01/running-couchbase-cluster-under-coreos-on-aws/) instead**

 This tutorial will show you how to run a cluster of Couchbase Servers, where each node is running inside of a docker image.

 ![Diagram](http://cl.ly/image/2G0h381N3o42/docker%20couchbase%20cluster.png)